 1/2tsp cumin seeds

 1tbsp caster sugar

 12 small Greek cucumbers, or 3 normal ones

 Salt and pepper

-The day before you'll be eating, put all the ingredients for the soup into a bowl, cover with clingfilm; leave in the fridge to help merge the flavours.
+The day before you'll be eating, put all the ingredients for the soup into a bowl, cover with clingfilm and leave in the fridge.
+This helps the flavours merge.
 Liquidise in a blender until smooth and strain through a fine-meshed sieve for a smooth version, or leave as it is for a more robust soup.
-Chill for an hour.
+Chill for an hour or so.